Friday, April 27, 2007

 I packed up the Macbook and the library book and fled to Room 214.

 Fifteen minutes later I was asleep.

 Tuesday dawned bright and early and I dawned with it, around 6.30.
 It was pretty grey outside, but the night porter – who was the only human in evidence when I arrived in the Long Gallery for camomile and Internet – said it was actually warmer than the previous day.
 And turned on the muzak.
 ‘Don’t do that for me’, I said hopefully.
-‘Oh, its all right’, he proffered.
+‘Oh, it's all right’, he proffered.
 It wasn’t, of course.
-So I downed my tea, checked out the mail – NO EMAILS AT ALL! – and went for my walking shoes.
+So I downed my tea, checked out the mail – and went for my walking shoes.

 The delightful Steve from Yoxall (a waiter of about 16 summers with a spiky hairdo) had, last night, described to me a walk around the outside of the grounds, so I headed down the drive and turned – which way had he said? – I went left and saw a sign about a bridle path, so I followed.
 It took me through bits of Hoar Cross Hall’s grounds I hadn’t yet seen including a very swish little golf course, and dumped me on a pretty back road.
 I marched on past a couple of lovely homes, a couple of fields containing disinterested horses (I am missing my ‘horse’), and then came upon Hoar Cross Nursing Home, a decidedly flash establishment in an old building (with serious extensions) which looks out over some glorious Staffordshire fields.
 ‘Be nice to be able to afford to be old there’, I thought.